Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 }
 ```

-Our generated Dhall configuration is pretty big, but in the next chapter we'll begin to simplify this configuration file to remove the repetition.
+The above snippet truncates the output since the generated Dhall configuration starts off big, but in the next chapter we'll begin to simplify this large configuration file to remove the repetition.
 Once we're done the Dhall configuration will be smaller than the original YAML.

-## `dhall-to-yaml`
+## Omitting `null`

-If we convert our Dhall configuration back to YAML we will get several gratuitous `null`s:
+If we convert our Dhall configuration back to YAML we will get gratuitous `null`s wherever our configuration omits a field by setting the field to `None`:

 ```bash
 $ dhall-to-yaml --file ./mergify.dhall